d-oliveros/isomorphine/README.md

 # Isomorphine

-Isomorphine lets you access server-side functions from the browser as if you were in the server, without exposing server-side code.
+Isomorphine is a Webpack loader that lets you access server-side functions from the browser as if you were in the server, without exposing server-side code.
 It lets you create an isomorphic API that can be used the same way in the browser and the server.

-With isomorphine, you don’t need to do HTTP requests and endpoints anymore.
+You don’t need to do HTTP requests and endpoints anymore.
 You can create API endpoints easily, using plain functions instead of complex controllers.

 The browser accesses a proxy of the server’s methods that are being required.
 The proxy is a mirror of the server-side entity.
 The proxy creates an HTTP request to Isomorphine’s endpoint (in the server).